-On January 21, 2016 we entered into a new Revolving Credit, Term Loan and Security Agreement (the "Credit Agreement") with PNC Bank, National Association, as administrative agent and co-collateral agent, Bank of America, N.A., as co-collateral agent and PNC Capital Markets LLC, as sole lead arranger and sole bookrunner.
-The Credit Agreement provides for a senior secured revolving credit facility not to exceed \$65 million (the "Revolving Credit Facility") and a senior secured term loan facility (the "Term Loan") in the amount of \$30 million (together with the Revolving Credit Facility, the "Facilities").
-The Credit Agreement also provides for a letter of credit sub-facility not to exceed \$10.0 million and a swing loan sub-facility not to exceed \$5.0 million.
-The Credit Agreement replaces the Prior Credit Agreement.
-The Company was in compliance with all applicable financial covenants set forth in the Prior Credit Agreement as of the date of its entrance into the Credit Agreement.
+On January 21, 2016, we entered into a new Revolving Credit, Term Loan and Security Agreement (the "Credit Agreement") with PNC Bank, National Association, as administrative agent and co-collateral agent, Bank of America, N.A., as co-collateral agent, and PNC Capital Markets LLC, as sole lead arranger and sole bookrunner.
+The Credit Agreement provides for a senior secured revolving credit facility not to exceed \$65.0 million (the "Revolving Credit Facility") and a senior secured term loan facility (the "Term Loan") in the amount of \$30.0 million (together with the Revolving Credit Facility, the "Facilities").
+The Credit Agreement also provides for a letter of credit sub-facility not to exceed \$10.0 million and a swing loan sub-facility not to exceed \$6.5 million.
+The Company may request to increase the maximum aggregate principal amount of borrowings under the Revolving